Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OsGX9e5N9wk.md

 ### Transcript

-> uh how about train elevators train gets in a special station and goes up or down zone levels that's insanity that would be cool though but i we don't have plans for that
+> how about train elevators train gets in a special station and goes up or down zone levels that's insanity that would be cool though but i we don't have plans for that